bonanitech/blog/_posts/2018-04-10-use-an-ip-phone-to-say-home-assistant-notifications.md

       - service: shell_command.mauricio_arrived
 ```

-{% include tip.html content="You must set SSH to use keys for authentication, this will prevent the system from prompting for passwords every time shell command is executed." %}
+{% include tip content="You must set SSH to use keys for authentication, this will prevent the system from prompting for passwords every time shell command is executed." %}

+<br />

 It will generate a file with the content below and upload it via SCP to the directory `/var/spool/asterisk/outgoing` on the FreePBX server.
 Asterisk uses files in this directory to initiate calls automatically, see [this](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Call+Files) and [this](https://www.voip-info.org/wiki/view/Asterisk+auto-dial+out).

-<br />

 ```yaml
 Channel: Local/724464@from-internal